-You believe that there is a proper and correct way to do things and that things should be done right.
-There is no point skimping on details or cutting corners.
-You know that if you create structures and processes that work, the right results will follow.
+You believe that there is a proper and correct way to do things, and that all things should be done right.
+There is no point in skimping on details or cutting corners.
+You know that if you create structures and processes that actually work, you can trust that right results will follow.

 Sounds like you, doesn’t it?